AKovacs555/IQtestWithPoliticalPreference/README.md

 ## Updating the normative distribution

 IQ percentiles rely on `backend/data/normative_distribution.json`.
 Trigger the `/admin/update-norms` endpoint weekly with `ADMIN_API_KEY` to append recent scores and keep only the latest 5000 values.

+Screenshots of the new design can be found under [docs/screenshots](docs/screenshots/).